data-interview-essential/interview/doc/Coding/Algorithm/Algorithm_10_essential.md

    ```
    Explanation: The first code snippet reverses a singly linked list by changing the direction of pointers.
 The second code snippet removes duplicates from a sorted linked list by updating pointers to skip duplicates.

-Certainly!
-Let's continue with explanations and solutions for the remaining algorithms:

 7. Sorting Fundamentals (Quicksort, Mergesort, Bubblesort):
    Problem (Quicksort): [Sort an Array](https://leetcode.com/problems/sort-an-array/)
    Solution (Quicksort):